Updates as of July 2018:

 Also, there are additional and/or other requirements for special cases, you may check them out here.

-As stated above, minor applicants (1 year old and below) don’t need a confirmed online appointment as a special lane is dedicated for infants, senior citizens, pregnant women, and PWDs.
+As stated above, minor applicants (7 years old and below) don’t need a confirmed online appointment as a special lane is dedicated for minors, senior citizens, pregnant women, solo parents, and PWDs.
 Rigel was 5 months old when we applied for her passport so, yey!
 (Click here for a complete list of persons who may avail of the courtesy lane).

 Also, one adult is allowed to apply together with the infant without scheduling an appointment.
 So, I finally updated my passport to my married name.